23 mins read

 During pre-construction, a QS will:

-▷ Collaborate with the client to understand their needs and objectives
+- Collaborate with the client to understand their needs and objectives

-▷ Do a complete estimation of costs, quantities, materials, labor, and time
+- Do a complete estimation of costs, quantities, materials, labor, and time

-▷ Generate a detailed budget with cashflow projections for each stage of the project and identify cost-saving opportunities
+- Generate a detailed budget with cashflow projections for each stage of the project and identify cost-saving opportunities

-▷ Work in collaboration with engineers and architects to put together an accurate BoQ, drawing, and specification sheet for tendering
+- Work in collaboration with engineers and architects to put together an accurate BoQ, drawing, and specification sheet for tendering

-▷ Identify and mitigate potential risks
+- Identify and mitigate potential risks

-▷ Select and source project materials and labor, including overseeing the construction bidding process and negotiating contracts with contractors and subcontractors for the different areas of the project
+- Select and source project materials and labor, including overseeing the construction bidding process and negotiating contracts with contractors and subcontractors for the different areas of the project

-▷ Overseeing building operations, ensuring every task is completed within the expected timeline and budget
+- Overseeing building operations, ensuring every task is completed within the expected timeline and budget

-▷ Following financial, legal, health, and safety requirements to avoid unexpected costs and ensure project quality
+- Following financial, legal, health, and safety requirements to avoid unexpected costs and ensure project quality

-▷ Valuing completed work and arranging payment to contractors and subcontractors
+- Valuing completed work and arranging payment to contractors and subcontractors

-▷ Advising and managing any contractual claims or disputes that might arise
+- Advising and managing any contractual claims or disputes that might arise

-During post-construction, quantity surveyor responsibilities include:
+During post-construction, the functions of a quantity surveyor include:

-▷ Finalizing any accounting tasks, including comparing actual costs with projected ones for future forecasting
+- Finalizing any accounting tasks, including comparing actual costs with projected ones for future forecasting

-▷ Preparing documentation for tax purposes
+- Preparing documentation for tax purposes

-▷ Finalizing any open disputes and closing the project according to industry standards
+- Finalizing any open disputes and closing the project according to industry standards

-What Makes A Good Quantity Surveyor?
+What Makes a Good Quantity Surveyor?
 Key Skills & Qualities

-Below, we’ll explore 13 crucial quantity surveyor qualifications for a successful career.
+Below, we’ll explore 15 crucial quantity surveyor qualifications for a successful career.

 1. Communication